BizTalk Schema Problems: The type or namespace name ‘SerializableAttributeAttribute’ does not exist in the namespace

 Cause

-There are certain keywords, type names, and identifier names that you should use because they are internally used by BizTalk and it way enter in conflict and sometimes originate problems and errors, keywords like activate, atomic, body, task, compensate, method and several ones, you can see the full list here XLANG-s Reserved Words.
-But there are other keywords that depending on the artifact, may give you problems like:
+There are certain keywords, type names, and identifier names that you should use because they are internally used by BizTalk, and they may come into conflict and sometimes cause problems and errors.
+Keywords like activate, atomic, body, task, compensate, method, and several others, you can see the full list here: XLANG-s Reserved Words.
+But there are other keywords that, depending on the artifact, may give you problems like:

 • RosettaNet.Common.Schemas._3B2.System